Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 The Setup: A "Feely Box" (a box with a hole for a hand, but no view inside) containing various natural objects: a smooth river stone, a rough piece of bark, a prickly pinecone, and soft moss.

-The Activity: Place a matching set of these objects on the table outside the box.
-The child reaches inside, feels one object, and tries to point to its "twin" on the table without looking.
+The Activity: Using a matching set of these objects, place one on the table outside the box and the other inside the box.
+The child reaches inside, feels one object, and tries to identify its match on the table without looking inside the box.

 The Science: This builds sensory processing and descriptive vocabulary (rough, smooth, jagged, fuzzy).